-You’ll need to provide information about people you know well, including your spouse and close family members.
+You’ll need to provide information about people you know well, including your spouse (if applicable) and close family members.
 You’ll also need to enter information about past spouses and people you may cohabitate with.
 If they were born outside of the U.S., you must provide their citizenship information.

-You’ll need to provide information about each relative, including their relation to you, where they live, contact information, employment and any affiliation to a foreign government or military personnel.
+You’ll need to provide information about each relative, including their relation to you, where they live, contact information, employment, and any affiliation to a foreign government or military personnel.

 This is to gain a good understanding of the people close to you and how you may or may not be subjected to foreign influence.
 For instance, if your sibling holds a position in a foreign government, they’ll closely review this.